 GUNDERT, Hermann.
 Stuttgart 4.2.1814 — Calw 25.4.1893.
 German Missionary and Indologist (Dravidian Scholar).
-Missionary of Basel Mission in Kerala.
+Worked for Basel Mission in Kerala.
 Son of Franz Ludwig G. (1783–1854), a merchant and founder of the Württemberg Bibelanstalt, and Christina Ensslin (1792–1833).
 Educated at Stuttgart Gymnasium and from the age of 14 at Maulbronn Seminar.
 Studies of theology at Tübingen, theol. examen and Ph.D.
 1835 there.
 Left immediately for India and started working at British Mission in Tinnevelly under Rhenius.
 After a brief time in Chittur, Tamil Nadu, he moved in 1838 to Basler Mission in Malabar (North Kerala).
-Now learnt soon Malayālam, eventually to a great perfection.
+Now he learnt soon Malayālam, eventually to a great perfection.
 Worked in Nettur and from 1849 in Chirakkal.
 He was an eager educationalist, who became in 1857 Government’s School Inspector for Malabar and Kanara.
 In 1859 an illness forced him to return to Germany, where he headed Calwer Verlag from 1860 until his death.
-Married 1838 in Tinnevelly the Swiss missionary teacher Julie Dubois (1809–1885), their daughter Marie was the mother of Hermann Hesse and their grandson the Japanologist Wilhelm Gundert (1880–1971).
+Died after long illness.
+Married 1838 in Tinnevelly the Swiss missionary teacher Julie Dubois (1809–1885), five sons and one daughter.
+Their daughter Marie was the mother of Hermann Hesse and another grandson was the Japanologist Wilhelm Gundert (1880–1971).

 HG is mainly remembered as the great pioneer of Malayālam studies, whose grammatical and lexicographical works are still in use.
 Of particular importance is the great dictionary, with its etymologies and more or less phonetic system of transliteration, its many exact references to texts, etc.